Discovery Yukon Lodgings Activities

 The turbulent spring water washes a fresh array of rocks and fossils down the river bed from the active glacier at the head of the White River and deposits them on the river banks.
 This means we have renewed rich pickings once the spring melt water subsides.
 Call into the office to see our ‘floating rocks’ and then head off to the river to find your own!
 A walk to the river usually results in visitors finding rocks of any hue imaginable and often a treasured fossil.
 Check your treasured rock against our own display of rocks that have been identified and dated by Yukon Geological Survey, some dating back over 300 million years.

 In the Yukon, observing the incredibly varied wildlife that makes this land their home is just as available to those camping and traveling in RVs as it is to those who venture into the wilderness on foot.
 Even from the road, you can spot bears, especially in early May & June.
 Moose, lynx, wolves, & coyotes are some of the other animals you see, as well as the swans and eagles.

 Perhaps because the winters are so long and so harsh here in the Yukon, it often seems as though the wildlife is more vivacious, more curious, and certainly hungrier in this far northern climate during the short but brilliant summer months.

 During berry season, usually late July grizzly bears are found feasting on soap berries, which grow in profusion close to us.
-The bears use our property as there thorough fare to their feeding grounds, and we have to be exceedingly vigilant for these few weeks.
+The bears use our property as their thorough fare to their feeding grounds, and we have to be exceedingly vigilant for these few weeks.

 They aren’t just eating for enjoyment, either.
 They need all they can get in the summer to build up enough fat to make it through the winter.
 You can tell it’s a grizzly rather than a black bear by the large hump in its back.